-How to Throw Your Kid a Stress-Free Birthday Party
+How to Throw a Simple and Stress-Free Birthday Party

 Don't get caught up in the party planning hype—it's very possible to join a stress-free kids' party!

 “Overall,” Jackson says,“way too much energy goes into trying to create unique experiences.”
 Instead, she suggests starting with something a child loves and building the party around that.
 For example, if the child is a sports lover, consider an afternoon of soccer at a sports complex, bouncing at a trampoline park, or a friendly mini-golf competition.
 You can also bring in some help.
 Hire an entertainer who can bring in exotic animals or science experiments for a couple of hours of birthday learning and fun.

 Go out for an experience rather than hosting a party.

 Rather than hosting a party, have your child invite one or two friends out for a special event, like a day at an amusement park, an overnight camping trip, or to see a performance or sporting event.
 Not only does this give parents a pass on party planning, but “a smaller group of friends might create more intense memories together,” Jackson says.